 For those looking to rough it, the park provides several camp stores where camping gear and groceries can be purchased and there are 13 campgrounds in the park with more than 1,000 sites that allow you to pitch your tent.

-Glacier National Park is more than rapids and raging rivers, it’s also a hiking, biking and horseback riding paradise, with 740 miles of trails to explore.
+Glacier National Park is more than rapids and raging rivers.
+It’s also hiking, biking, and horseback riding paradise, with 740 miles of trails to explore.
 In winter it becomes a snowshoe and cross-country skiing wonderland.

-No matter what season, Glacier National Park is pure adventure, which provides for an Ice Age adventure that touches on our long forgotten past, while also providing visitors with a thrill that they will take with them for many years to come.
+No matter what season, Glacier National Park is a pure adventure.
+It provides an Ice Age adventure that touches on our long forgotten past, while also providing visitors with a thrill that they will take with them for many years to come.